BenjaminGWilliams/WorkInOutStatusChanger/README.md

 -h: Brings up help (This), or
 -i: Set to in, or
 -f: Finished for the day, or
+-m: Start Outlook, or
--o 'LOCATION','TIME TO ADD': Puts status to 'LOCATION' and adds specified 'TIME'.>"If -o is called must provide 'LOCATION' and 'TIME TO ADD'
+-o: 'LOCATION','TIME TO ADD': Puts status to 'LOCATION' and adds specified 'TIME'.

-TIME must be in the following list:
+"If -o is called must provide 'LOCATION' and 'TIME TO ADD' TIME must be in the following list:
 'Qtr' - 15 mins
 'mQtr' - negative 15 mins"